bksnelson/.github.io/projects/RepCompanion.md

 At the heart of the Rep Companion is MongoDB, a flexible and scalable database that supports our dynamic content and queries.
 MongoDB is instrumental in managing various data aspects of the platform through several collections:

 - Profiles Collection: This primary collection is for storing comprehensive user data.
 It includes basic personal information, fitness preferences, social links, and more.
 This collection forms the foundation for user profiles on the platform.
 - Events Collection: Manages all data related to fitness events available for users to join.
-It records information about each event, including the date, location, and description.
+This collection records information about each event, including the date, location, and description.
 This collection is key for users looking to engage in group fitness activities and for administrators to manage these events effectively.
 - Schedules Collection: Supports personal scheduling features, allowing users to plan and manage their fitness activities.
 Each entry in this collection links to user profiles and can include recurring personal workouts, or other planned activities, providing a comprehensive view of a user's fitness agenda.
-- ProfilesInterests, ProfilesTags, ProfilesEvents, ProfilesSchedules: These combined collections significantly enhance the functionality of the Profiles collection by linking profiles to specific interests, tags (workout skill level), event participation, and schedule days, respectively.
+- ProfilesInterests, ProfilesTags, ProfilesEvents, ProfilesSchedules: These combined collections greatly enhance the functionality of the Profiles Collection by linking profiles to specific interests, tags (workout skill level), event participation, and schedule days, respectively.
 They are integral for implementing detailed and efficient search and filtration mechanisms, enabling users to find other users with shared interests or specific attributes.

 Each of these collections is designed to not only store data  but to interact seamlessly with the others, such as querying for user profiles based on multiple criteria or updating event details in real-time.
-This architecture ensures that the Rep Companion remains efficient, scalable, and capable of supporting a growing community of fitness enthusiasts.
+This architecture ensures that Rep Companion remains efficient, scalable, and capable of supporting a growing community of fitness enthusiasts.

 #### Filtration of Profiles:
 Filtration is a vital feature of the website, allowing users to find potential gym buddies based on shared interests or specific tags.
 This is primarily facilitated by the combined collections: